7h3Pr1es7/FlareVM-OVA/README.md

 # Prebuilt Flare VM OVA File

 Welcome to the repository for the prebuilt Flare VM OVA file.
 Flare VM is a freely available Windows-based security distribution for malware analysis, incident response, and threat hunting.
 This prebuilt OVA file allows you to quickly set up a Flare VM environment in your virtualization software.
-To get started, download the prebuilt OVA file from the [Mediafire Link]([(https://teraboxapp.com/s/1uZvHspyffK6UHdOpOlkxCQ)]).
+To get started, download the prebuilt OVA file from the TeraBox.
 Once downloaded, import the OVA file into your preferred virtualization software (e.g., VirtualBox) to create a new virtual machine.

 ## System Requirements & Other Details